CSI-Carlos-Quinones/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer:It is a ligthweigth language and easy to use and edit.Information is also displayed in an easy to read manner.

 What does "cd" stand for?

- - Answer:
+ - Answer:Change directory

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer:NO

 Did you consider searching google for other commands to run?
 What did you try?